-Alan Aderem, PhD became president of the Center for Infectious Disease Research in 2012.
+Alan Aderem, PhD served as president of the Center for Infectious Disease Research from 2012-2016.
 Aderem is a biologist, specializing in immunology and cell biology, with particular emphasis on the innate immune system, generally regarded as the body’s first line of defense to any pathogen.
 His laboratory’s research aims to significantly impact global health, focusing on diseases afflicting people the world over, including HIV/AIDS, tuberculosis, malaria, and influenza.
 Aderem is also working to integrate systems biology, an approach he helped pioneer, into programs across the Center with the goal of accelerating vaccine and drug development.
 Aderem co-founded the Institute for Systems Biology (ISB) with Leroy Hood and Ruedi Aebersold in 2000 and served as its Director until 2011.
 A native of South Africa, Aderem obtained his Ph.D. at the University of Cape Town and completed a postdoctoral fellowship at The Rockefeller University in New York in the laboratory of Dr. Zanvil Cohn.
 Aderem rose through the ranks at The Rockefeller University, becoming head of the Laboratory of Signal Transduction in 1991.
 In 1996, he accepted a professorship of Immunology and Medicine at the University of Washington in Seattle.
 In his free time, Dr. Aderem enjoys sailing.

 Christoph Grundner, PhD

 Christoph Grundner joined the Center for Infectious Disease Research in 2009.
 Dr. Grundner received his PhD from the University of Heidelberg, Germany, for work on HIV vaccine design at the Dana-Farber Cancer Institute/Harvard Medical School in Boston.
 He continued working on HIV at the Karolinska Institute in Stockholm, Sweden, before joining Tom Alber’s group at the University of California at Berkeley for a postdoc.
 There, Dr. Grundner discovered his interest in Mycobacterium tuberculosis, using structural biology and chemical tools to understand Mtb virulence mechanisms, work for which he received fellowships from the American Lung Association and the New York Community Trust, Heiser Fund.
-His interest in Mtb pathogenesis led him to the Center, where he has been an Assistant Professor since 2009.
+His interest in Mtb pathogenesis led him to the Center, where he joined as an Assistant Professor in 2009.
 Dr. Grundner is also an Affiliate Assistant professor in the Department of Global Health and a member of the Molecular and Cell Biology Program at the University of Washington, Seattle.

 Alexis Kaushansky, PhD